kawaiikaorichan/SADX-Extra-Subtitles/README.md

 ## About

-This mod displays subtitles for most voice lines with no text originally that you can encounter during normal play, except for voices stored in sound effect banks, like item get voices, Gamma's "mode change" and a lot of other things.
+This mod displays subtitles for most voice lines with no text originally that you can encounter during normal play.

 Subtitles will be displayed for the following:
 * menu and character select voices (can be disabled in the config if you think they look bad)